 - Yellowing of the skin, known as jaundice

 Who Should Get Vaccinated and When?Vaccination is the best way to prevent yellow fever.
-The yellow fever vaccine is recommended for those who are traveling to or living in areas where the disease is present.
-Your doctor will help you decide if the vaccine is right for you.
-The vaccine may be inappropriate for certain individuals.
+The yellow fever vaccine is advised for those who are traveling to or living in areas where the disease is present.
+Ask your doctor if the vaccine is right for you.

 What Are the Risks Associated With Yellow Fever Vaccine?Common minor side effects include:

 - Soreness, swelling, or redness at the injection site